aersida/GCodeClean/BuildItYourself.md

 Once you've got the .NET 8.0 SDK installed.

-Get yourself to a command line prompt, change to the folder where you've cloned this repository to, and then to the CLI folder, and enter:
+Get yourself to a command line prompt, change to the folder where you've cloned this repository to, and then to the **CLI folder**, and enter:
 ```
 dotnet restore
 ```